mateuswetah/A11Y-Buttons/readme.txt

 * Order, alignment, spacing and overall layout are fully customizable;
 * Text formatting, font size, text and background color, borders - if the theme supports it;
-* Accesskey - define a keyboard shortcut via a single character so the user can easily focus a button;
 * Enabling or disabling the default icons, moving them to the left or right,

 *We understand that accessibility is a huge topic and that no solution is perfect.
 We also are by no means "experts" on the subject, so if you have any critics or suggestions, please make contact!*